 - The site and Facility Considerations

 All sites should have automated controls in place to protect the physical environment.
-The first line of defense must be administrative, technical and physical controls.
-The last line of defense should always be employees.
+The first line of defence must be administrative, technical and physical controls.
+The last line of defence should always be employees.
 Limiting human interaction with attackers reduces the risk of injury.
 These controls must be at the center when applying and sustaining physical security to protect people, IT infrastructure and operations.
 Controls must be utilized so that attackers have an opposition to stop or delay them.

 - Facility Plan